COVID-19 guidance: research and development

 - Pharmacoepidemiology and Drug Safety: Considerations for pharmacoepidemiological analyses in the SARS-CoV-2 pandemic

-EMA and ENCePP are encouraging researchers to register their pharmacoepidemiological studies (and make study protocols and reports public) in the European Union electronic register of post-authorisation studies (EU PAS Register).
+EMA and ENCePP encouraged researchers to register their pharmacoepidemiological studies (and make study protocols and reports public) in the European Union electronic register of post-authorisation studies (EU PAS Register).
 They should include ‘COVID-19’ in the study title to allow easy retrieval of their studies.

-Specific guidance is also available from EDQM on analytical strategy options for the development of COVID-19 viral vector-based vaccines.
-This aims to fill a gap in the guidance available on quality for these new technologies:
+Specific guidance was also provided by EDQM on analytical strategy options for the development of COVID-19 viral vector-based vaccines.
+This aimed to fill a gap in the guidance available on quality for these new technologies.

 Medicine developers should also follow the relevant scientific guidelines and other types of guidance on quality-related requirements applicable in the EU.
 Click on the categories below to find links to these guidelines on this website.

-The joint document aims to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines.
+The joint document aimed to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines.

-EMA and the FDA are encouraging medicine developers to submit PIPs and iPSPs early.
+EMA and the FDA encouraged medicine developers to submit PIPs and iPSPs early.

 EMA and the FDA published the joint document on 2 June 2020.